Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

-**Eye of the Storm**: As a bonus action you can spend a charge give a creature or object you can see temporay hit points equal to four times your proficiency bonus.
+**Eye of the Storm**: As a bonus action you can spend a charge give a creature or object you can see temporay hit points equal to three times your proficiency bonus.

 _You gain +1 to attack and damage rolls using this weapon_